-Many people prefer not to put up anything at all as they don't want to draw attention to the fact that they are squatting.
+Many people prefer not to put up anything at all as they don't want to draw attention to the fact that they are squatting; but have a copy of the legal warning handy near the door in case there's trouble.

-Below is an example of what the legal warning should say.
-You can sign it with all your names (see EVICTION for why this might possibly help you) but you don't need to.
+Below is an example of what a legal warning should say.
+You can sign it with all your names (see EVICTION for why this might help you) but you don't need to.